andidwikiy/Data-Analytics/README.md

 **Skills:**

 ### [Project 2: Powerplant Optimization](https://github.com/andidwikiy/Powerplant-Optimization.git)
-**Project description:** This project is a linear programming problem with the primary objective of determining the most efficient combination of different types of generators, taking into account factors such as fuel costs, operation and maintenance costs, capital costs, and other relevant considerations.
+**Project description:** This project involves a linear programming problem aimed at determining the most efficient combination of different types of generators.
+It includes a mathematical formulation of the system, considering factors such as fuel costs, operation and maintenance costs, capital costs, and other relevant considerations.

 **Skills:** Linear Programming, Pulp, GAMS.